fxxrytail/skzcode/content/support/skz-comeback/index.md

 ![Stray Kids CHEESE](images/skz-cheese.jpg)

 _This post was made to help STAYs visiting this website be aware of Stray Kids comeback.
-This post was first written during NOEASY era (Aug 2021) and updated some information for Christmas EveL.
+This post was first written during NOEASY era (Aug 2021) and updated some information for ODDINARY.
 Some information may have changed without me realizing but it's pretty much the same every comeback.
-It's best to follow Stray Kids fanbase accounts for faster update._
+It's best to follow Stray Kids fanbase accounts for faster update.
+You may also DM me at {{< a "@daisukijeu" "_https://twitter.com/daisukijeu_">}} if information here is outdated, I'll try to update this when I can._